carpentries/instructor-training/episodes/11-practice-teaching.md

   teaching to see what their partner is going to teach after they're done, and then *not* present any of that material.

-- The person who isn't teaching should stay engaged with the class, not catch up on their email.
+- Whenever possible, the person who isn't teaching should stay engaged with the class, not catch up on their email.
 Monitor the shared notes, keep an eye on the students to see who's struggling, jot down some feedback to give your teaching partner at the next break - anything that contributes to the lesson is better than anything that doesn't.
+It's easier for the other instructor to take a break if there are at least three instructors or sufficient helpers to make sure that the main instructor is supported.

 Most importantly, take a few minutes when the class is over to either congratulate or commiserate with each other.
 In teaching as in life,